MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-datasets.md

 Now that you have data, you're on your way.
 Try out some of our tutorials using the built-in samples or just open the Power BI service and explore.

-## Download original sample .xlsx Power BI files
+## Download original sample .pbix Power BI files

 Six of the built-in samples are also available as Power BI *.pbix* files.
 The *.pbix* files are designed to be used with Power BI Desktop.